BjornFridal/fridal-blog/src/content/blog/lets-build-a-redux-clone.md

 The `fetchPokemen` is a bit more interesting.
 It returns a function and if we look closer we see that the function has the same behavior as the click event handler `handleClick`.
 Why is that?
 Because we know that action functions will be invoked by `thunkMiddleware` we can extract logic out from the component and place it into an Action Creator.

-We also see that `fetchPokemen` has access to the `dispatch`method (thanks `applyMiddleware`), which means that we are not restricted to only dispatching events from component.
+We also see that `fetchPokemen` has access to the `dispatch`method (thanks `applyMiddleware`), which means that we are not restricted to only dispatching events from components.

 That leaves us with a small and very readable React component.